Anti-Aliasing.com

 Z-Buffer or Depth-Buffer https://www.geeksforgeeks.org/z-buffer-depth-buffer-method/

-Most Aliasing Artifacts result from using only one sample point per pixel when computing 2D images.
-These distracting artifacts can be minimized by applying AA techniques.
-Several AA approaches are presented here.
+Aliasing artifacts can be minimized by applying anti-aliasing techniques.
+Several anti-aliasing approaches are presented here.
 Refer to Figure 5.

 References: